ermolooshka/ermolooshka/README.md

-- 📌 My practical and final papers written in the Python programming language are stored here.
+- 📌 My practical papers written in the Python programming language are stored here.